fsharp/fslang-design/RFCs/FS-1093-additional-conversions.md

 The user can enable all these warnings through `--warnon:3386 --warnon:3387 --warnon:3388`.
 The warnings will contain a link to further documentation.

-This policy is chosen because `op_Implicit` is part of .NET library design, but is not really part of F# methodology.
+This policy is chosen because `op_Implicit` is part of .NET library design, but in F# we generally only want it applied at method argument position, like other adhoc conversions applied at that point.
-It is reasonable to assume .NET libraries have well-designed, limited use of `op_Implicit`.
-It is very rare we want to encourge the definition of `op_Implicit` in F# code.
-If F# programmers start scattering around `op_Implicit` they will hit the warnings above, linking to documentation explaining that this isn't a great idea.
+If it is applied elsewhere, a warning is given by default.

 See also [this part of the RFC discussion](https://github.com/fsharp/fslang-design/discussions/525#discussioncomment-1051349) for examples where the F# programmer may be tempted to adopt `op_Implicit` to little advantage.